Part 2: Finding Bad Addresses

-Any addresses in your NCOA results with a record_type of “C” or “A” are mailable addresses according to USPS.
-You can find these addresses by filtering your file and selecting “A” (Active) and “C” (Current) on the record_type field.
+Any address with a record_type of ‘C’ or ‘A’ are mailable addresses according to USPS.
+You can find these addresses by filtering your NCOA file and selecting ‘A’ (Active) and ‘C’ (Current) on the record_type field.
 (See #1 Record Type)

-In addition to identifying updated addresses on your file, you may also want to review the validity of an address and check if it is vacant.
-You can do this by filtering your file’s address_status field and vacant field.
+You may also want to review the validity of an address, and check if it is vacant.
+These can be checked by filtering your file’s address_status field and vacant field.

-Watch the video or our guide below for step by step instructions on finding invalid addresses.
+Watch the video or our guide below for step by step instructions on finding “bad” addresses.

 How to Find Invalid Addresses

 - Filter column and select only ‘N’ to show invalid addresses.

 - Y = Valid